john-stephens/zebra-mac-label-automator/README.md

 4. Click "Open in Preview" option from the print dialog.
 5. Follow the [General](#general) process above.

+### Firefox

+Firefox has its own print dialog which does not make the Automation workflows available.
+You will need to use the "Print using the system dialog..." option in order to use the Automation workflow.

+1. Start the process to print your label.
+2. Select your Zebra printer as the printer you want to print from.
+3. Set the paper size to label size you are using. (i.e. 4x6in)
+4. Click "Print using the system dialog..." option from the print dialog.
+5. Follow the [General](#general) process above.

 ## Troubleshooting

 ### Error: "Failed to auto-detect your Zebra printer."